jtele2/acg-practice/README.md

-# acg-practice
-Practice for ACG exams
+# ACloudGuru Practice for AWS Exams

+## Terraform for Labs

+## AWS DevOps

+### Elastic Beanstalk

+- Can be used to create a test environment
+- Supports RDS out of the box